dakota-mewt/mewt/README.md

 * Connect the **NO** terminal to **D2** on your Arduino
-* Connect the **C** terminal to **GND** on your Arduino
+* Connect the **C** terminal to **GND** on your Arduino _Consider testing with jumper cables and a breadboard rather than directly soldering.
+It is easier to identify faulty components or make changes this way._**
-* _Preferably make connections with jumper cables and a breadboard rather than directly soldering_**
+*
   ![buttontestwiring](/images/buttontestwiring.png)
 </details>
 </details>